-Afraid of huge fines, organisations are pressuring themselves to prepare for GDPR (the General Data Protection Regulation) that will take effect on 25 May 2018.
+Afraid of huge fines, organizations are pressuring themselves to prepare for GDPR (the General Data Protection Regulation) that will take effect on 25 May 2018.
 Probably, they have already conducted an initial privacy impact assessment (PIA), they will have assigned a local privacy officer, and they are planning or providing privacy awareness training sessions.
-Organisations are also developing privacy policies and procedures, and they are implementing the processes necessary to support all of this.
+Organizations are also developing privacy policies and procedures, and they are implementing the processes necessary to support all of this.
 However, it is securing the personal data what it’s really about.

 How about the personal data itself?

-Organisations should not forget that GDPR and all other privacy regulations are meant to protect the privacy of individual persons.
+Organizations should not forget that GDPR and all other privacy regulations are meant to protect the privacy of individual persons.
 So in the end, it is the personal data of individuals (also known as personally identifiable information or PII, which is data that can be used to identify, contact, describe or locate an individual) that must be protected.
-To that end, GDPR requires controllers and processors to implement 'technical and organisational measures' to protect the personal data that they process.
-That is easier said than done, as data is stored somewhere, most probably scattered all over the organisation and somewhere in the cloud, in storage volumes, databases, filesystems, email, and so on.
+To that end, GDPR requires controllers and processors to implement 'technical and organizational measures' to protect the personal data that they process.
+That is easier said than done, as data is stored somewhere, most probably scattered all over the organization and somewhere in the cloud, in storage volumes, databases, filesystems, email, and so on.
 Before any security controls can be implemented to protect the personal data, it needs to be identified and located.
-In cloud environments, there is the added complication of processing personal data owned by a specific organisation, whilst leaving untouched the personal data belonging to other customers that might be located in the same storage volumes.
+In cloud environments, there is the added complication of processing personal data owned by a specific organization, whilst leaving untouched the personal data belonging to other customers that might be located in the same storage volumes.
 To make it even more complicated, cloud providers sometimes do not even know themselves where the data of their customers is exactly stored.

 How to locate personal data

 Identifying and locating records of personal data can therefore be quite challenging.
-To determine and accurately inventory the personal data under their control, organisations can use a variety of methods.
+To determine and accurately inventory the personal data under their control, organizations can use a variety of methods.
 If the personal data is labelled with sufficient and accurate labels, then this will be of great help in the data discovery effort.
 Labelling is an absolute necessity when creating or collecting personal data.
 Label information should at least include the following:

 - Confidentiality level